Data may be outdated

-Now back in the studio working on their fifth album, Makthaverskan approaches their music with renewed focus and undiminished fire—crafting songs meant to leave a mark.
+With their fifth album (Glass and Bones), Makthaverskan approaches their music with renewed focus and undiminished fire—crafting songs meant to leave a mark.
 The new material moves even closer to what has always defined them: rawness intertwined with melodic beauty.

 The press has long highlighted this balance between energy and fragility.
 On För Allting (2021), Pitchfork praised their “pitch-perfect blend of post-punk, jangle pop, and shoegaze,” calling it “a full-bodied reflection on regret and stagnation,” while noting Maja Milner’s voice as “thin but strong, hitting a violent edge as easily as the flick of a butterfly knife.”
 Brooklyn Vegan added that “what really sets Makthaverskan apart… is Maja Milner’s powerhouse voice,” proof that the band’s raw emotion still burns brightly on stage.

-Their forthcoming album—now in its final stages—brims with emotional choruses, rhythmic force, and atmospheric depth, pushing the band forward without losing its essence.
+Their forthcoming album—Glass and Bones—brims with emotional choruses, rhythmic force, and atmospheric depth, pushing the band forward without losing its essence.

 Monthly Listeners